Wolven531/shisha_tracker/README.md

 ## Quickstart

-Ensure MySQL server is running and run the MySQL setup script from `/db`
+Ensure MySQL server is running and run the MySQL setup script from `/db`.
+Optionally, you can run the `sizes.sql` and `companies.sql` scripts to add default sizes and companies (respectively) to your local instance.

 ```bash
 npm install nodemon -g